BritzTownRiots/dmarg.github.io/source/_posts/2015-06-10-how-to-create-a-choropleth-map-with-geojson-and-google-maps.md

 }
 {% endcodeblock %}

 ###Adding Listeners for More Styling
-Google Maps has some really cool functionality that allows us to add listeners to each property of our GeoJSON file.
-We can add mouseover, mouseout, click, and even more.
-Here is a code example of adding the mouseover and mouseout out functionality.
+Google Maps has cool functionality that allows us to add listeners to each property of our GeoJSON file.
+We can add mouseover, mouseout, click, and more.
+Here is an example.

 {% codeblock GeoJSON Data Layer lang:js %}
 // Add mouseover and mouse out styling for the GeoJSON State data